crazy-hair/roachslimes/README.md

 ## Ordering PCBs

+**NEW!** Revision 2 motherboards have been added, removing the BMI160-QMC5883 IMU-Magnetometer combo, and replacing it with an [LSM6DSR](https://moffshop.deyta.de/products/lsm6dsr) board which has a magnetometer built in.
+Technically, the LSM6DSR board is pin-compatible with the BMI160 (and therefore is compatible with the old rev 1 boards), but this new design allows for much easier direct mounting (instead of using pin headers) and frees up space for a battery connector, instead of directly soldering the battery to the board.
+They're currently untested, still waiting for my batch to arrive, so use at your own risk!

 The included gerbers in `/PCB/Production/` are exported from KiCad using the recommended settings for [JLCPCB](https://jlcpcb.com).
 I cannot guarantee that they will work at a different fab.
 JLCPCB is far and away the most cost effective for low volume PCB orders, coming out to $3.52 for 20 boards before tax if you use their economy shipping option (as of 2024).
 There are four files, two for each board (one single board, and one panelized).
 Using the panelized board files is highly recommended, as it allows for More Board Per Board<sup>TM</sup> without additional cost.
 The default JLCPCB order parameters are good enough for working boards out of the box, but I'd recommend changing the color to yellow [(because it's lemon scented)](https://x.com/MKVRiscy/status/1821870120697987492) and to select "no mark" so you don't have some unique identifier printed on the board somewhere.

 ## Ordering Parts